innovationOUtside/vce-generic-guide/g-vce_homepage_jupyterlab.md

 JupyterLab environment with OU branding

-A screenshot of the JupyterLab environment that is branded wiuth an OU logo in the top left hand corner of the JuptyerLab user interface and an pen University logo as the icon for a browser tab that displays the JupyterLab interface.
+A screenshot of the JupyterLab environment that is branded wiuth an OU logo in the top left hand corner of the JupyterLab user interface and an pen University logo as the icon for a browser tab that displays the JupyterLab interface.
 ```

 Part of the reason for using an OU branded JupyterLab environment is to give you the sense of a "place to go" when working on VCE based activities or materials.
-You should follow appropriate behaviour when working inside the environment, particularly if the documents that are produced are shared with others, either through live collaboration, or sumnitted as assessment materials.
+You should follow appropriate behaviour when working inside the environment, particularly if the documents that are produced are shared with others, either through live collaboration, or submitted as assessment materials.

 - [`innovationOUtside/jupyterlab_empinken_extension`](https://github.com/innovationOUtside/jupyterlab_empinken_extension)

 This extension supports four thematically coloured background cells that identify how to interpret different sections of a notebook, {numref}`jl_empinken`.
 Cell backgrounds are persistent and are toggled from notebook toolbar buttons.

-- *activity* (blue): cells that describe activities or exervcies;
+- *activity* (blue): cells that describe activities or exercises;
 - *learner* (yellow): calls yo action, where you are expected to modify the cell contents;
 - *tutor* (pink): warning text, or text added as feedback by a tutor on assessed material;
 - *solution/success* (green): occasionally used to signify a "correct" answer to a task.